Which social media platform should I use for my business?

 TikTok

 TikTok has over 100 million active users spending an average of 45 minutes a day on it.
 It allows you to share a 15-second video.
 Brands are using it to target Generation Z (those born in the mid to late 1990s), particularly through influencers.
-A younger user-base presents challenges in terms of ad-targeting, although that perhaps explains the boom of influencer marketing.
+A younger user-base presents challenges in terms of ad-targeting, but explains the boom of influencer marketing.

 Start off little and often

-With so many platforms, it is important to choose the right one for your business and critically use which ones your audience are using.
-It is far better to select one or two platforms and do them well, then spread yourself too thinly.
-Social media is extremely time-consuming and requires attention every week.
+With so many platforms, it's vital to choose the right one for your business and select which ones your audience are using.
+Do your research and choose the platforms wisely.
+Don't spread yourself too thinly.
+Social media is extremely time-consuming and requires attention and resource every week.
 Aside from planning content, there is also the scheduling and posting, interacting and analysing your posts.
 You can easily spend a few days a week just on social media alone, let alone running the rest of your business.
 Many business owners outsource to a specialist social media manager who will be able to dedicate quality time to your social media and ensure it delivers against your business objectives.

-Social media trends are changing all the time, especially in the last year since the pandemic.
+Social media trends are changing all the time.
 The platforms are continually bringing out new functionality so you do need to keep up.
-Embrace it.

 For more tips on marketing your business have a look at my blogs how to develop a marketing strategy and small business planning.
 Or if you would like a chat on how to integrate social media into your business, then please don't hesitate to get in touch.